iansan5653/open-mcr/readme.md

-# Free / Open Source Exam Bubble Sheet Reader
+# OpenMCR

+### _The Free and Open-Source Multiple Choice Exam Reader_

 ## Background

-In response to the phenomonon that typical OMR (optical mark recognition, also known as bubble sheets) exams sheets, scanning hardware, and processing software can cost up to several thousand dollars per year, this software and the corresponding bubble sheet were developed as an independent study project by Ian Sanders, a mechanical engineering student at the University of South Florida, under the direction of Dr. Autar Kaw.
+In response to the phenomonon that typical OMR (optical mark recognition, also known as bubble sheets) exams sheets, scanning hardware, and processing software can cost up to several thousand dollars per year, this software and the corresponding multiple choice sheet were developed as an independent study project by Ian Sanders, a mechanical engineering student at the University of South Florida, under the direction of Dr. Autar Kaw.

 This tool is intended to be simple, fast, and extremely reliable.
 One can conduct and grade an exam simply by printing and scanning the sheets with any